BillDietrich/SCC-Additions-for-Desktop-Linux/README.md

 * SCC really is intended for a server system which rarely/never updates itself.
 Updating your desktop Linux system, which you probably do daily or weekly, changes all kinds of things such as kernel version, specific app packages, etc.  So you will get lots of reports that those have changed.
 Check them and compare to the updates you requested.

+* As I understand it, SCC really is intended to inform an administrator about "normal" configuration changes.
+My additional modules act a little more like an Intrusion Detection System, reporting changes that might be "normal" (e.g. installed a new add-on in Firefox) or might be an exploit (e.g. /bin/bash changed).

+## To-Do

+* Add more browsers: Chrome, chromium.

+* Not sure if I'm using "fix" and "var" correctly.

+* I'm sure I have comment-char settings wrong on checking various files.